 3. Use unique passwords

-4. Monitor accounts and statements regularly or sign up for identity monitoring
+4. Monitor accounts and statements regularly

 Protect Your Personal Documents

-Physical documents containing sensitive personal information like financial records and mail pose a security risk if not properly secured.
+Physical documents containing sensitive personal information like financial or medical records and mail pose a security risk if not properly secured.
 Identity thieves may target uncollected mail, dig through trash to find documents, and use discarded receipts to gather information.
 Here are a few precautions you can take:

 • Request a mail hold while away from home